 If you agree with that premise, I'll up the ante.

 So what does it take to raise your own bar by the standards mentioned above?
-Truly exceptional human leaders display three characteristics.
+Exceptional human leaders display three characteristics.

 1. They make people better.

-A sign of leadership greatness is creating a learning organization that relies upon the knowledge of individual contributors, rather than the classical hierarchical organization, which relies on the knowledge of the top of the hierarchy.
-As such leaders create the framework for people to develop and grown in mastery, intrinsic motivation is naturally unleashed, which benefits the corporation.
+A sign of leadership greatness is creating a learning organization that relies on the knowledge of individual contributors, rather than of those on the top as in the classical hierarchical organization.
+Great leaders create the framework for people to develop and grown in mastery.
+Their intrinsic motivation is naturally unleashed, which benefits the corporation.

 2. Their highest priority is to develop trust.

-Because work environments are now decentralized, dispersed, and virtual, leaders have to ensure that teams are maintaining cohesion, collaborating and innovating, and heading in the same direction to build great things and keep customers happy.
-And the secret of it all?
+Because work environments are now decentralized, dispersed, and virtual, leaders have to ensure that teams are maintaining cohesion, collaborating, and innovating, and are all heading in the same direction to build great things and keep customers happy.
+And the secret to it?
 Displaying the behaviors that lead to trust.
 When leaders operate with integrity, transparency, empathy, and candor, they gain the trust and respect of their people.

 3. They're in it to change people's lives.